sylvchev/beetl-competition/README.md

 $ pip install git+https://github.com/sylvchev/beetl-competition
 ```

-If you use your own conda environment, you just need to type `pip install git+https://github.com/sylvchev/beetl-competition`
+If you use your own conda environment, you just need to type `pip install git+https://github.com/sylvchev/beetl-competition` or `pip install -e git+https://github.com/sylvchev/beetl-competition#egg=beetl-competition`

 ## How to start